 If I have a recipe that calls for wheat flour, can I substitute gluten-free flour instead?

 This is actually a bit more complicated than a simple answer.
 Because gluten-free flour doesn’t function the same way that wheat flour does, in most cases you will have to use multiple types of gluten-free flours to create a blend and more of them to make the recipe taste as it did with the wheat flour.
 There are some occasions where you can use a cup for cup.
 But it all depends on the recipe, what the other ingredients are and what gluten-free flours you plan on using.
 If you are really curious, simply ask your question in a comment below the blog post you are inquiring about and I’ll respond.
 I usually respond faster to comments then emails.

 I will always prefer natural sweeteners over refined (white/brown sugar) sweeteners because they play a different role in the body – a better role if you are going to consume sugar.
 Some natural sugars that I love working with are:

 - Coconut Sugar

 - Lucuma Powder

 - Raw Honey (if you are not vegan)

-- Stevia (which is a plant based sugar-free sweetener that’s 10 times sweeter then regular sugar).
+- Stevia (which is a plant-based sugar-free sweetener that’s 10 times sweeter than regular sugar).

 What is Lucuma?